 Mentoring at ESA Annual Meeting

-The Ecological Society of America SEEDS Program is seeking ESA members and Annual Meeting participants to serve as SEEDS Meeting Mentors for undergraduate students for the virtual 105th ESA Annual Meeting from August 3-6, 2020.
-This year, the SEEDS program will host 40+ students virtually from diverse backgrounds with a demonstrated commitment to the program’s mission.
+The Ecological Society of America SEEDS Program is seeking ESA members and Annual Meeting participants to serve as SEEDS Meeting Mentors for undergraduate students for the 2022 ESA Annual Meeting from August 14-19, 2022 in Montreal, Canada!
+This year, the SEEDS program will host 25+ students virtually from diverse backgrounds with a demonstrated commitment to the program’s mission.
 The mentoring program is integral in helping SEEDS nurture student interest in ecology, and ultimately to diversify and advance the science.

 What is a meeting Mentor?